TezosTaqueria/taqueria/website/docs/intro.md

 Taqueria is here to help make developing on Tezos easier.
 Taqueria supercharges your projects with a powerful and centralized configuration and access to top Tezos development tools through tasks that you run from the command line

 Some of the things Taqueria can do for you include:
-- Compiling smart contracts written in LIGO or SmartPY
+- Compiling smart contracts using the [LIGO](/docs/plugins/plugin-ligo/), [SmartPY](/docs/plugins/plugin-smartpy/), or [Archetype](/docs/plugins/plugin-archetype/) plugins
-- Running a Flextesa sandbox (a local Tezos testnet)
+- Running a local sandbox with the [Flextesa plugin](/docs/plugins/plugin-flextesa/)
-- Originating a smart contract
+- Originating a smart contract to a sandbox and testnet with the [Taquito plugin](/docs/plugins/plugin-taquito/)
-- Generating TypeScript types from a Michelson contract
+- Generating TypeScript types from a Michelson contract with the [Contract Types plugin](/docs/plugins/plugin-typescript-generator/), providing Taquito type safety and autocompletion in VS Code
-- Autocompletion in VS Code
+- Typechecking Michelson contracts and simulating contract calls with the [Tezos Client](/docs/plugins/plugin-tezos-client/) plugin

 ## What is Taqueria?